MicrosoftDocs/dynamics-365-fraud-protection/content/loss-prevention-integration-with-commerce.md

 # Loss prevention integration with Dynamics 365 Commerce

-In Microsoft Dynamics 365 Fraud Protection, loss prevention is a cloud-based solution designed to help retailers like you decrease in-store fraud costs and improve operational efficiencies and revenue.
-It allows you to combat fraud associated with returns, discounts, merchandise mishandling, and inventory turn-over.
+In Microsoft Dynamics 365 Fraud Protection, the loss prevention capability is a cloud-based solution that helps protect revenue by identifying potential fraud on returns and discounts arising from omni-channel purchases, enabling store managers and investigators to quickly take action to mitigate losses.

-To integrate loss prevention with Dynamics 365 Commerce (Commerce), perform the following steps:
+To integrate loss prevention capability with Dynamics 365 Commerce (Commerce), perform the following steps:

 - Enable the Azure Data Lake Storage (ADLS) service for the Commerce environment.
 - Enable loss prevention in the Commerce environment.